MindscapeHQ/serilog-sinks-raygun/README.md

 ------

 ### Option 2 - Using the JSON configuration file
-You can initialize Raygun's Serilog sink inside a Serilog JSON configuration file using the following examples.
+You can initialize Raygun's Serilog Sink inside a Serilog JSON configuration file using the following examples.
 **Minimum setup example:**

 ```json